2019 Australian federal budget

 The 2019 Australian federal budget was the federal budget to fund government services and operations for the 2019–20 financial year.
 The budget was presented to the House of Representatives by Treasurer Josh Frydenberg on 2 April 2019.
 It was the sixth budget to be handed down by the Liberal/National Coalition since their election to government at the 2013 federal election, and the first budget to be handed down by Frydenberg and the Morrison government.
 All of the figures below are estimates published in the 2019-20 budget documents.

+Background

+The 2019-20 Budget was delivered on 2 April 2019, earlier than the customary second Tuesday in May, with Treasurer Josh Frydenberg presenting what he characterised as a plan for a stronger economy built around four stated priorities: returning the budget to surplus, creating more jobs, providing lower taxes, and guaranteeing essential services including Medicare, schools, hospitals, and roads.
+The budget projected an underlying cash surplus of $7.1 billion for 2019-20, which the government described as the first time the budget had returned to surplus in over a decade, following a deficit of $4.2 billion recorded in 2018–19.
+The Morrison government framed the budget as a major fiscal turning point, projecting that surpluses would build over the forward estimates and that net debt would be eliminated by 2029-30.